Nicolás Ruiz

-Nicolás Ruíz is a town and one of the 119 municipalities of Chiapas, in southern Mexico.
+Nicolás Ruíz is a town and municipality in the Mexican state of Chiapas in southern Mexico.

 As of 2010, the municipality had a total population of 4,317, up from 3,135 as of 2005.
-It covers an area of 137 km².
+It covers an area of 137 km2.
 Other than the town of Nicolás Ruíz, the municipality had 2 localities, neither of which had a population over 1,000.

 The settlement was originally known as San Diego de la Reforma; it acquired its present name on 14 February 1934 to honor 19th-century Governor of Chiapas Nicolás Ruiz.